 Mount Robson Park, the second oldest provincial park in B.C.’s system, will see a $325,000 investment.

 “For many visitors… a visit to Mount Robson Provincial Park is the highlight of their trip,” says Shirley Bond, MLA for Prince George-Valemount.

 “The province is pleased to provide funding to ensure their stop at the visitor centre is on par with the world-class tourism experience British Columbia is known for,” she says.

 • Renovations to park office and staff areas

 • New exterior paint

 Over the past five years, B.C.
 Parks has invested over $60 million in park facilities, according to the B.C.
 Government.

-Mount Robson Provincial Park, which is home to more than 21 million visits annually, is part of the UNCESCO Canadian Rocky Mountains World Heritage Site.
+Mount Robson Provincial Park, which receives millions of visits annually, is part of the UNCESCO Canadian Rocky Mountains World Heritage Site.